 Most smartwatches and fitness watches are compatible with multiple types of smartphones, but before purchasing, be sure to double-check.
 Some sport watches limit the availability of apps or certain features depending on your brand of phone.

-Also, it’s worth to check what accessories your wearable work with, such as a foot pod or chest heart-rate monitor.
-And some apps, like Suunto’s, allow for only one such device to be connected at a time, which can be limiting if you’re a runner and want both of the added devices to get the most accurate stride and HR metrics.
+Also, it’s worth to check what accessories your wearable will work with, such as a foot pod or chest heart-rate monitor, and whether they require Bluetooth connectivity or Ant+.
+And some apps allow for only one such device to be connected at a time, which can be limiting if you’re a runner and want both of the added devices to get the most accurate stride and HR metrics.

 If money is being invested in a sport watch you want to be able to utilize it to the highest potential.